LATHAM SWIMMING POOLS.......Inground Vinyl Liner Swimming Pools....2-20-2024

 Pay particular attention to where the wall meets the floor.
 If this area is wavy, and not fairly level, it may look odd.
 Around the deep end of the in ground swimming pool, you may decide to trowel a safety ledge of 4-6″ where the wall meets the floor.

-Wall is prepped, floor is prepped, and we can now open the new inground swimming pool liner box and follow the included instructions.
-Look for the tags that indicate “deep end” or shallow end, and orient the swimming pool liner as you prepare to pull it carefully across the pool.
+Swimming pool wall is prepped, floor is prepped, and we can now open the new inground swimming pool liner box and follow the included instructions.
+Look for the tags that indicate “deep end” or shallow end, and orient the swimming pool liner as you prepare to pull it carefully across the swimming pool.

 Once the corners or other markers are established, and the liner appears to be hanging correctly, proceed around the liner swimming pool, away from each other and lock the liner into the track.
 Pull any slack along the wall with you, as you go, keeping a slight tension.

 Once the in ground swimming pool liner bead has been snapped into or pushed into the track all the way around the pool, take a look at how it’s hangin’ – should look centered.
 There may be some floor wrinkles, so pull the pool liner floor material up towards the shallow end wall, and then do the same in the other areas, to pull loose vinyl material towards the walls.

 If you have a step section, lay a 2×4 across the front of the steps and duct tape the liner to it, at the same height at the track.
 Small sandbags or water bags laid under the bottom step, on the liner, is helpful to simulate the weight of the water.
 When the pool liner is positioned properly, install the 3 strips around the front of the steps, bottom and both sides.
 Tighten down the screws very tightly against the rubber gasket.
 After all screws are tight, cut out the section of vinyl – and walk out of the inground swimming pool!